swiss-ai-center/documentation/docs/tutorials/create-a-service-to-detect-anomalies-using-a-model-built-from-scratch.md

         For full testing, start with Docker or run the database outside Docker.

-The service should try to announce itself to the Core engine.
+The service should try to announce itself to the Core AI Engine.

 It will then be available at <http://localhost:9090>.

-Access the Core engine either at <http://localhost:3000> (Frontend UI) or
+Access the Core AI Engine either at <http://localhost:3000> (Frontend UI) or
 <http://localhost:9090> (Backend UI).

 The service should be listed in the **Services** section.